Chincode123/Gymnasiearbete-Dronare/README.md

 The `Receiver.ino` sketch acts as a bridge between the drone and the controller.
 It uses an `nRF24L01` radio device to communicate with the drone and a serial connection to communicate with the controller.
 The sketch relies on the `InstructionHandler` class to manage serial communication and ensures that messages are properly relayed between the two systems.
 The setup function initializes the radio transceiver, while the main loop handles serial input, radio communication, and message forwarding.
 Additionally, the receiver ensures acknowledgment of serial messages and processes drone logs for better debugging and monitoring.

-## Controller
+## Control Panel

-The `Controller` is a web-based application designed to interact with the drone via the [`Receiver`](#receiver).
+The `Control Panel` is a web-based application designed to interact with the drone via the [`Receiver`](#receiver).
 It provides a graphical interface for controlling the drone, adjusting PID values, and monitoring telemetry data.

 ### Basic Structure

-The `Controller` application is built using HTML, CSS, and JavaScript.
+The `Control Panel` application is built using HTML, CSS, and JavaScript.
 It handles the control flow for interacting with the drone and receiver by using both browser APIs and custom JavaScript classes.

 #### Setup